-Your table plan will be one of the hardest things to complete when doing your wedding so we have decide to create some hints & tips, along with requirements for how best to present your plan to us.
+Your Table Plan will be one of the hardest things to complete when planning your wedding so we have decide to create some hints & tips, along with requirements for how best to present your plan to us.

-We only accept emailed table plans, purely because we can copy and paste your spellings
+We only accept emailed Table Plans, purely so we can copy and paste your spellings.

-you can put the names in list format like the example above or you can supply a word or Excel document list.
+You can put the names in list format like the example below or you can supply a Word or Excel document list.

-If you are having menus & order of service please email across the information for these at the same time too, so we can complete your order.
+If you are having Menus & Order of Service, please email across the information for these at the same time so we can complete your order.